Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

 \subsection{Feature Uncertainty (\featun)}

-In practice, we estimate $p(y_i=\hat{y} | \bx_i)$ by means of a classifier trained using parameters $\theta$ and we denote the distribution probability by $p_{\theta}$.
-Then, any of the uncertainty measures from Sec.~\ref{sec:UncertMeas} can be applied to the probability distribution $p_{\theta}(y_i=\hat{y} | \bx_i) \forall \hat{y} \in Y$ resulting in {\it Feature Total Entropy} $\mathcal{H}$ from Eq.~\eqref{eq:ShannonEntropy}, {\it Feature Selection Entropy} $\mathcal{H}_{s}$ from Eq.~\eqref{eq:SelectEntropy} and {\it Feature Conditional Entropy} $\mathcal{H}_{c}$ from Eq.~\eqref{eq:ConditEntropy}.
+In practice, we estimate $p(y_i=\hat{y} \mid \bx_i)$ by means of a classifier trained using parameters $\theta$ and we denote the distribution probability by $p_{\theta}$.
+Then, any of the uncertainty measures from Sec.~\ref{sec:UncertMeas} can be applied to the probability distribution $p_{\theta}(y_i=\hat{y} \mid \bx_i) \forall \hat{y} \in Y$ resulting in {\it Feature Total Entropy} $\mathcal{H}$ from Eq.~\eqref{eq:ShannonEntropy}, {\it Feature Selection Entropy} $\mathcal{H}_{s}$ from Eq.~\eqref{eq:SelectEntropy} and {\it Feature Conditional Entropy} $\mathcal{H}_{c}$ from Eq.~\eqref{eq:ConditEntropy}.
 While all Feature Uncertainty measures are equivalent in the binary classification case, they behave quite differently in a multi-class scenario, as shown in the top row of Fig.~\ref{fig:06-multiintuition}.
-Furthermore, even though our {\it Selection Entropy} and {\it Conditional Entropy} measures are in the same spirit as the {\it Min margin} and {\it Min max} measures of~\cite{Settles10} (bottom row of Fig.~\ref{fig:06-multiintuition}), their selection is still different and they enable the combination with geometric priors, as shown in Sec.~\ref{sec:CombinedUncert}.
-In the remainder of the paper, we will refer to any one of these three uncertainty measures as the Feature Uncertainty $\mathcal{H}^{\theta}$.
+Furthermore, even though our {\it Selection Entropy} and {\it Conditional Entropy} measures are in the same spirit as the {\it Min margin} and {\it Min max} measures of~\cite{Settles12} (bottom row of Fig.~\ref{fig:06-multiintuition}), their selection is still different and they enable the combination with geometric priors, as we will shown in Sec.~\ref{sec:CombinedUncert}.
+Next, we will refer to any one of these three uncertainty measures as the Feature Uncertainty $\mathcal{H}^{\theta}$.